 What kind of Plan is this?
 1 What information does this Summary Plan Description provide?
+1

-1 ARTICLE I PARTICIPATION IN THE PLAN How do I participate in the Plan?
-1 What happens if I'm a Participant, terminate employment and then I'm rehired?
-ARTICLE II EMPLOYEE CONTRIBUTIONS What are "rollover" contributions?
-0 what are follower contributions?
-ARTICLE III EMPLOYER CONTRIBUTIONS What is the Employer matching contribution and how is it allocated?
-What are forfeitures and how are they allocated?
-3 ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits?
-3 Is there a limit on the amount of compensation which can be considered?
-Is there a limit on how much can be contributed to my account each year?
-3 How is the money in the Plan invested?
-3 What investments are permitted?
+ARTICLE I PARTICIPATION IN THE PLAN

+How do I participate in the Plan? .
+1 How is my service determined for purposes of Plan eligibility? .2 What service is counted for purposes of Plan eligibility?
+2 What happens if I'm a Participant, terminate employment and then I'm rehired? .2

+ARTICLE II EMPLOYEE CONTRIBUTIONS

+What are "rollover" contributions?
+3 ------------------------------------ ---

+ARTICLE III EMPLOYER CONTRIBUTIONS

+What is the safe harbor contribution?
+3 What is the Employer matching contribution and how is it allocated?
+3

+ARTICLE IV COMPENSATION AND ACCOUNT BALANCE

+What compensation is used to determine my Plan benefits? .3 Is there a limit on the amount of compensation which can be considered? .
+4 Is there a limit on how much can be contributed to my account each year? .
+4 How is the money in the Plan invested? .
+4 What investments are permitted?
+4 Who is responsible for selecting the investments for my contributions under the Plan? .
 4 Who is responsible for selecting the investments for my contributions under the Plan?

-4 How frequently can I change my investment elections?
-4 Will Plan expenses be deducted from my account balance?
-4 ARTICLE V VESTING What is my vested interest in my account?
-4 How is my service determined for vesting purposes?
-What service is counted for vesting purposes?
-What happens to my non-vested account balance if I'm rehired?
+ARTICLE V VESTING

+What is my vested interest in my account?
 What happens if the Plan becomes a "top-heavy plan"?

-6 ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION Can I withdraw money from my account while working?
-6 ARTICLE VII BENEFITS AND DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT When can I get money out of the Plan?
+ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION

+Can I withdraw money from my account while working?
+6 --- ---

+ARTICLE VII

+BENEFITS AND DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT

+When can I get money out of the Plan?
 6 What happens if I terminate employment before death or retirement?
-7 What happens if I terminate employment at Normal Retirement Date?
+6 What happens if I terminate employment at Normal Retirement Date?
+7 What happens if I terminate employment due to disability?
 7

-What happens if I terminate employment due to disability?
-7

 How will my benefits be paid to me?
-7
+7 ------------------------------------- ---

-ARTICLE VIII

-BENEFITS AND DISTRIBUTIONS UPON DEATH
+ARTICLE VIII BENEFITS AND DISTRIBUTIONS UPON DEATH

-What happens if I die while working for the Employer?
+What happens if I die while working for the Employer? .7 Who is the beneficiary of my death benefit? .
+8 How will the death benefit be paid to my beneficiary? .
+8 When must the last payment be made to my beneficiary? .
+8 What happens if I'm a Participant, terminate employment and die before receiving all my benefits? .
 8

-Who is the beneficiary of my death benefit?
-8

-How will the death benefit be paid to my beneficiary?
-8

-When must the last payment be made to my beneficiary?
-9

-What happens if I'm a Participant, terminate employment and die before receiving all my benefits?
-9

 ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS

-What are my tax consequences when I receive a distribution from the Plan?
+Nhat are my tax consequences when I receive a distribution from the Plan?
+9 Can I elect a rollover to reduce or defer tax on my distribution? .
 9

-Can I elect a rollover to reduce or defer tax on my distribution?

 ARTICLE X LOANS

-Is it possible to borrow money from the Plan?
-10
+Is it possible to borrow mone v from the Plan?
+9 is it possible to borrow mone y from the Plan?
+3

-ARTICLE XI

-PROTECTED BENEFITS AND CLAIMS PROCEDURES
+ARTICLE XI PROTECTED BENEFITS AND CLAIMS PROCEDURES

 Are my benefits protected?
-10
+9

 Are there any exceptions to the general rule?
-10
+9

 Can the Plan be amended?
 10

-What happens if the Plan is discontinued or terminated?
+Vhat happens if the Plan is discontinued or terminated?
 10

 How do I submit a claim for Plan benefits?
 10

-What if my benefits are denied?
+Vhat if my benefits are denied?
+10

+Vhat is the Claims Review Procedure?
 11

-What is the Claims Review Procedure?
-12

-What are my rights as a Plan Participant?
+Vhat are my rights as a Plan Participant?
 13

-What can I do if I have questions or my rights are violated?
+Vhat can I do if I have questions or my rights are violated?
+13

+ARTICLE XII GENERAL INFORMATION ABOUT THE PLAN

+Plan Name .
+13

+Plan Number .
+13

+Plan Effective Dates .
 14

-ARTICLE XII

-GENERAL INFORMATION ABOUT THE PLAN

-Plan Name 14

-Plan Number 14

-Plan Effective Dates

-Other Plan Information 14
+Other Plan Information .
+14

-Employer Information 15
+Employer Information .
+14

-Administrator Information 15
+Administrator Information .
+14

-Plan Trustee Information and Plan Funding Medium 15
+Plan Trustee Information and Plan Funding Medium .
+14